 Windows and tabs management, and keyboard shortcuts

-Both FileLocator Lite and Pro versions comes with a traditional Windows multiple document interface (MDI), something that will be unfamiliar to many PC users as this way of working with multiple windows contained inside an outer parent window has all but died out.
+Both versions come with a traditional Windows multiple document interface (MDI), something that will be unfamiliar to many PC users as this way of working with multiple windows contained inside an outer parent window has all but died out.
 MDI still has its fans and they’ll definitely appreciate using it in FileLocator.

-Looking at FileLoctor Pro’s interface (below), there are actually a lot of panes to manage and navigate.
-Getting around the interface using the keyboard requires a razor sharp focus and memorization of unique keyboard shortcuts.
-I rarely depend on the mouse for anything but navigating on websites and gaming, but had to revert back to the mouse in order to master FileLocator.
+Looking at FileLoctor Pro’s interface (below), there are a lot of panes to manage and navigate.
+Getting around the interface using the keyboard requires a razor-sharp focus and memorization of unique keyboard shortcuts.
+I rarely depend on the mouse for anything but navigating on websites and gaming, but had to revert to the mouse to master FileLocator.

 Signs of aging

-Similarly, there is an option in the drop-down for searching in “All local hard drives” that exclude network mapped drives and yet there is no corresponding “all network locations”.
+Similarly, there’s an option in the drop-down for searching in “All local hard drives” that exclude network mapped drives and yet there’s no corresponding “all network locations”.

 The Pro version offers options for integrating into the Windows Shell, replacing the Control + F shortcut in the File Explorer with FileLocator.
-However, this integration has not been updated to work with Windows 10 nor does it work with all locales in Windows 8.1.
+However, this integration hasn’t been updated to work with Windows 10 nor does it work with all locales in Windows 8.1.
 Other integration points, like context menus, work in all versions of Windows.

-Both FileLocator Lite and Pro are solid options for powerful day-to-day file navigation on Windows.
-It should be considered essential for anyone who work with large amounts of text or code.
-FileLocator is also essential to anyone who want to dig deeper into Windows itself and Windows apps.
+Agent Ransack and FileLocator Pro are both solid options for powerful day-to-day file navigation on Windows.
+It should be considered essential for anyone who works with large amounts of text or code.
+FileLocator is also essential to anyone who wants to dig deeper into Windows itself and Windows apps.

 Neither versions are probably suitable for anyone who’d be scared by the complex interface.
 FileLocator does a good job with its interface, but providing advanced search functionality brings with it a certain level of complexity that just has to be overcome for it to be useful.

-Although it’s a Windows program through and through, I would love to see a version of FileLocator for Linux and Mac OS X. Command line tools can perform everything FileLocator can, but the user interface is actually quite good when reviewing a large number of matches or you’re not entirely sure exactly what you’re looking for yourself.
+Although it’s a Windows program through and through, I would love to see a version of FileLocator for Linux and Mac OS X. Command-line tools can perform everything FileLocator can, but the user interface is quite good when reviewing many matches or you’re not entirely sure exactly what you’re looking for yourself.
 However, FileLocator should probably invest in modernizing their Windows program before branching out to other platforms.

 FileLocator is probably the tool for you if you’ve ever been upset at Windows Search’s poor search performance and lackluster results.
 If you know what the file is named, Windows Search may be all you need, but as soon as you need to look inside files —do yourself a favor and get a copy of FileLoctor.